aherbert/gdsc-smlm/docs/analysis_plugins.rst

        If no output image is selected then the default output image will be created as a stack of the required size.

    * - Colour
      - Specify how the cluster colour is assigned from the look-up table.
+The LUT is applied as a linear mapping from zero to the maximum value in the selected data.
+If clusters are filtered then the maximum value remaining may change and the same cluster may change colour.

+       Note: The ``None`` option applies the colour using the encountered order of the extracted clusters ordered by cluster ID.
+If cluster IDs are a natural sequence this will match the ``ID`` option unless clusters have been filtered.

    * - LUT
      - Specify the look-up table (i.e. the colour) used to plot the clusters.